jozu-ai/kitops/README.md

 ### 🎉 New

-Get the most out of KitOps' ModelKits by using them with the **[Jozu Hub](https://jozu.ml/discover)** repository (don't worry - ModelKits are still compatible with any OCI registry).
+Get the most out of KitOps' ModelKits by using them with the **[Jozu Hub](https://jozu.ml/discover)** repository (don't worry - ModelKits are compatible with any OCI registry).

 ### Features